-What the traveling competitive team does different than a developmental team?
+What does the traveling competitive team do different than a developmental team?

 A traveling competitive team plays with other teams in and out of the state of Florida, instead of just at the home club.
 Some travel is involved but it is all within an hour and half of home.
 Teams start traveling at the U8 age competitive level for both boys and girls.

 Yes, by enrolling the children into US Club Soccer, they will automatically be covered.
 Further details can be provided if necessary.

 I have more than one kid, can I get a discount?